peterfab9845/header-columns-api/README.md

 The options object defines various configurations for the column, as listed below.

 - `sortNumeric` (optional, default false) - If true, the column will be sorted by the numeric value of the final content; otherwise, it will be sorted alphanumerically.
-- `useDBHeaders` (optional, default false) - If true, only headers which are pre-parsed into the DB will be available (see below).
-This provides a significant performance improvement at the cost of convenience.
+- `useDBHeaders` (optional, default false) - If true, only headers which are pre-parsed into the DB will be available.
+This provides a significant performance improvement, but has several important caveats (see below).

 ### The `customDBHeaders` Preference

-In order for the content of a non-default header to be parsed and recorded in the mail database, allowing it to be used with `useDBHeaders` set, that header must be present in the space-separated preference `mailnews.customDBHeaders` at the time the message is downloaded.
+In order for the content of a non-default header to be parsed and recorded in the mail database by Thunderbird, allowing it to be used with `useDBHeaders` set, that header must be listed in the space-separated preference `mailnews.customDBHeaders` at the time the message is downloaded.
-This Experiment API does not manage the `customDBHeaders` preference.

 If needed, new headers can be added to existing messages by running a repair operation on their containing folder (Folder Properties > Repair Folder).
 Note that this process may reset the folder's column layout and sort order.